LandRegistry/digital-street-3d-ui/flask_skeleton_ui/assets/README.md

 ### Running the gulp tasks

 The build tasks run inside the docker container.
-To run them you can either user `docker exec` to run a command inside the container, or more simply, just `bashin` to the container like `bashin your-app-name-here`.
+To run them you can either user `exec your-app-name-here npm run build` to run the build inside the container, or more simply, just `bashin` to the container like `bashin your-app-name-here`.
 Once you are in the container, type `npm run build` to do a one off build of the assets.

-Alternatively, you can type `npm run dev` if you are going to be working on the CSS/JS repeatedly.
+Alternatively, you can use `npm run dev` if you are going to be working on the CSS/JS repeatedly.
 This will watch your files for changes and rebuild the assets as necessary.
 It will also start a "browsersync" server which will live-reload CSS changes.
 This is on port 3000 inside the docker container, but is mapped to another port outside the container.
 This should be done in your app's docker fragment.

 ### `node_modules`
 The build tasks are written in Nodejs, and as such the repository contains a package.json which is where dependencies are configured. _Normally_, you would then run `npm install` and these dependencies would be downloaded and put in a `node_modules` folder in the repository root.
 However, the Dockerfile is configured to install these for you and they are installed to a slightly different location inside the Docker container (See the NODE_PATH environment variable).
 In order to work with this, the following guidelines should be followed: